bonsai-rx/bonsai-rx.github.io/_pages/introduction.md

 ![Object tracking example](/assets/images/subtraction.png)

 The integrated editor is fully extensible and allows you to easily develop your own custom reactive operators in Python, C# or any other .NET programming language.
 Packages that you develop can be immediately shared with the Bonsai community using the integrated NuGet package manager.

+You can find installation instructions and more details of the Bonsai development environment in the [Getting Started](/docs/installation/) section.